-Parameter type: Address

-Data type: Narrative text

 In Vietnamese law, accountability can be understood as “the provision of information by state agencies about the performance of their assigned duties and powers and responsibilities”[1].
 More broadly, accountability relates to the transparency of the activities of public agencies, organisations and units, with the aim of ensuring a democratic approach to state management, recognising that society has a supervisory role to play[2].
-In the case of the forest sector, Viet Nam has created dedicated institutions with competence for promoting transparency of the forest sector activities, which include supervision and monitoring of funds.
+Viet Nam has created dedicated institutions with competence for promoting transparency of the forest sector activities, which include supervision and monitoring of funds.
 Furthermore, forest budgets are to be scrutinised by a parliamentary and governmental process, and information about the forest agencies budget should be made publicly available.
 Accountability is also linked to the adoption and implementation of policies, laws and regulations to tackle corruption and possible misuse of funds.

-The Anti-Corruption Law (2005) and Law No.27/2012/QH13 amending and supplementing the Anti-Corruption Law define corruption and corrupt acts, mandate the development of codes of conduct for public servants and place an obligation on public officials of a certain rank to declare their assets, and state that all public servants are expected to report acts of corruption where witnessed[3].
-In addition, Lpublic procurement of goods and services needs to be transparent, and the order and procedures granting land use right certificates must be publicised.
-Public scrutiny of draft socio-economic development plans, budgets and land-use planning decisions are also addressed in these law[5].
-Where State Agencies have the authority to consider and approve projects and state budgets, explanations or justifications must be provided, and budgets must be audited[6].
-If these are not satisfactory, complaints can be lodged with their superiors[7].
-Denunciations can also be made by the public[8].
-Government agencies are also required to report annually on corruption prevention activities undertaken within their respective jurisdictions[9].
+The Anti-Corruption Law (2018) and define corruption and corrupt acts, mandate the development of codes of conduct for public servants and place an obligation on public officials of a certain rank to declare their assets (article 34), and state that all public servants are expected to report acts of corruption where witnessed (article 66)[3].
+In addition, assets and income shall be declared including land use rights (article 35). .
+According to article 5, every citizen, by law, has the right to discover and report acts of corruption, the right to protection and rewards; the right to propose amendments to anti-corruption laws and supervise implementation of thereof.
+The receiving authority shall promptly process the information and implement measures for protecting the informers.
+Complaints against corrupt activities shall be received and handled in accordance with the regulations of the law on denunciation.
+Information about corrupt activities shall be received and handled in accordance with regulations of law on administrative procedures (article 65).
+Government agencies have the duty to prepare annual reports on anti-corruption works (article 84).

+Vietnamese Fatherland Front and its member organizations are entitled to request other competent authorities to implement anti-corruption measures, investigate corruption cases and take actions against corrupted individuals, recover corruptly-acquired assets, propose rewards for anti-corruption informers (article 74).

 The Central Steering Committee against Corruption has national responsibility for directing, coordinating, inspecting and promoting anti-corruption efforts.
 The National Assembly and its Standing Committee supervise anti-corruption efforts in the domains that fall within their jurisdiction.
 People’s inspection boards at all levels supervise anti-corruption efforts in their respective localities.
-The Government Inspectorate, ministerial inspectorate, provincial inspectorates, provincial Services' inspectorates, and district inspectorates direct the inspection of the observation of legal anti-corruption provisions.
-Where such observation reveals corrupt acts, it shall request the designated government agencies to investigate and handle them.
-The State Audit is responsible for organising the audit function both to prevent and to detect corrupt activities in government operations and administration.
-The Supreme People’s Procuracy is mandated to organise and direct the prosecution of corruption-related crimes and to control the related investigation, prosecution and enforcement of judgment in corruption-related crimes.
-Provincial Peoples Committees are responsible to deal with denunciations within their localities.
+Citizens, on their own initiative or through the people’s inspectorates, public investment supervision board or their organizations to which they are members, shall participate in anticorruption activities.

+Government Inspectorate, ministerial inspectorates and provincial inspectorates, within the scope of their duties and entitlements, shall inspect implementation of anti-corruption laws (article 80)

+Where such observation reveals corrupt acts, the receiving authority shall verify information, take appropriate actions and inform the result to the requesting entity. .

+According to article 61, the Government shall submit an annual report on management of denunciation settlement to the National Assembly, Standing Committee of National Assembly and the President, and notify the management of denunciation settlement to the Central Committee of the Vietnamese Fatherland Front.
+Ministries, ministerial agencies, Governmental agencies and People’s Committees of provinces shall submit reports on management of their denunciation settlement to the Government on a periodic basis or upon request.
+People’s Committees shall submit an annual report on management of denunciation settlement to People’s Councils at the same level and supervisory authorities, and notify the management of denunciation settlement to the Central Committee of the Vietnamese Fatherland Front.